Explore ViiV Healthcare

 We are focused on finding new medicines to improve outcomes for people living with HIV and understanding how best to prevent and treat the disease.

-At ViiV Healthcare our scientists are 100% dedicated to finding new ways to limit the impact of HIV on the 36 million people living with the virus.
+At ViiV Healthcare (VHC) our scientists are working tirelessly to find new ways of limiting the impact of HIV on the 36.9 million people living with the virus.

-Although there have been significant advances in HIV therapy in recent years, until we have a cure we must maintain investment into developing new medicines and remain vigilant over how the virus evolves resistance to treatment.
-We know that new medicines will always be needed that are at least as effective as current options and treat patients who have limited options due to the development of resistance.
-Additionally, new medicines will need to offer improvements in areas such as tolerability, safety, dosing schedules, drug interactions and convenience.
+Until we have a cure, we will maintain investment into developing new medicines and remain vigilant over how the virus evolves to become resistant to treatment.
+New medicines will need to be at least as effective as current medicines, especially in treating patients who have limited options due to resistance.
+Additionally, any new medicines may need to need to offer other improvements in areas as tolerability, safety, dosing schedules, drug interactions and convenience.

-Another avenue of research that we have prioritised is the investigation of innovative strategies and uses of existing antiretroviral agents.
-Examples include investigating our medicines in preventing HIV infection as Pre-Exposure Prophylaxis (PreP) and Treatment as Prevention (TasP).
-We have also begun a study of long-acting preparations (LAP) which could potentially reduce dosing frequency from daily pills to monthly or quarterly injections.
-The development of paediatric formulations is also a high priority for ViiV Healthcare such as our collaboration with CHAI & Mylan on a low-cost dispersible medicine for children living with HIV in developing countries.
+Another avenue of research we have prioritised is the investigation of innovative strategies and uses of existing antiretroviral agents.
+Examples include investigating how our medicines might prevent HIV infection such as Pre-Exposure Prophylaxis (PreP) and Treatment as Prevention (TasP).
+We are studying long-acting preparations (LAP) which could potentially reduce dosing frequency from daily pills to monthly or bi-monthly injections.
+The development of age appropriate medicines for children (known as paediatric formulations) is also a high priority for ViiV Healthcare.
+Building on the success of previous collaborations, our innovative public-private partnership initiative with the Clinton Health Access Initiative, Unitaid and generic partners Mylan & McLeod aims to accelerate the development of these paediatric formulations of dolutegravir to improve the lives of children living with HIV.

-We also recognise that in spite of many scientific advances there are still too many gaps in our understanding of how best to prevent and treat HIV in certain populations and areas of the world.
-That’s why we are currently supporting 36 collaborative research studies to address public health priority areas among 38,000 adults and children living with HIV in resource-limited settings.
+We recognise that despite many scientific advances there are still too many gaps in our understanding of how best to prevent and treat HIV in certain parts of the world.
+That’s why we are supporting collaborative research studies to address public health priority areas among thousands of adults and children living with HIV in resource-limited settings.

 Prioritising research into HIV in children